dqunbp/use-cookie-state/README.md

   - **decode**: A function to decode the cookie value when reading it from `document.cookie`.
   - **encode**: An object specifying default cookie attributes used when writing the cookie.

+**!IMPORTANT!**: Due the `cookie` package implementation, the `decode` function will be applied for each cookie value, during the cookies parsing process.
+Be patient to use try/catch block to avoid errors.

 **Return Value:**
 - An array `[value, setValue]` similar to `useState`:
   - **value**: The current state derived from the cookie.